edb-gjengen/studentersamfundet-no/wp/wp-content/plugins/user-role-editor/readme.txt

 == Changelog ==
+= 4.14.1 =
+* 11.06.2014
+* MySQL query optimizing to reduce memory consumption.
+Thanks to [SebastiaanO](http://wordpress.org/support/topic/allowed-memory-size-exhausted-fixed).
+* Extra WordPress nonce field was removed from the post at main role editor page to exclude nonce duplication.
+* Minor code enhancements.
+* Fixes for some missed translations.

+= 4.14 =
+* 16.05.2014
+* Persian translation was added.
+Thanks to Morteza.

 = 4.12 =
 * 22.04.2014
 * Bug was fixed.
 It had prevented bulk move users without role (--No role for this site--) to the selected role in case such users were shown more than at one WordPress Users page.